Keep reading to discover how to have the perfect day in London for under £20.

 Jubilee Line Tube from London Bridge To Westminster (8 minutes) and walk from Westminster to Piccadilly Circus (15-30 minutes)

-You can’t do London without seeing the iconic landmarks.
-Once you’ve jumped off the tube at Westminster, Big Ben and the Houses of Parliament are right on your door step.
-Then take a walk up Whitehall, past the Prime Minsters house and Churchill War rooms.
-It’s the perfect sight seeing route before we stop for a something sweet!
+You can’t visit London without seeing the iconic landmarks.
+Once you’ve jumped off the tube at Westminster, Big Ben and the Houses of Parliament are right on your doorstep.
+Take a walk up Whitehall, past the Prime Ministers house and the Churchill War rooms.
+It’s the perfect sightseeing route before we stop for something sweet.
+If you have more time, you’ll want to do my free sightseeing walking tour which takes you past 20+ London landmarks.

 Stop for Cake: